-- Cobratoxin and other toxins with similar structure and effect
+- Cobratoxin and other toxins with similar structure and effect - Capsaicin - Pitcher plant extracts (e.g Sarapin, Saralgyl) - Polyacrylamide hydrogel

-- Capsaicin

-- Pitcher plant extracts (e.g Sarapin, Saralgyl)

-- Polyacrylamide hydrogel

-- Treatment with substances containing eg. arsenic, lead, mercury, croton oil or cedar oil.
-In addition, other products, preparations and substances applied in the purpose to affect circulation in the skin and underlying tissues are prohibited if this causes discomfort, pain or skin damage in the horse (blistering agents/counterirritants).
+- Application of substances containing eg. arsenic, lead, mercury, croton oil or cedar oil.

-- Use of radioactive implants
+- Use of radioactive implants - "Ozone therapy"

+- Supplying unnaturally high doses of naturally occurring substances (e.g. cobalt and nickel)

+5. Drugs authorized for marketing for equine use but prohibited to use in racehorses

 - GnRH vaccine

-- hCG (Human chorionic gonadotropin) use in stallions
+- hCG (Human chorionic gonadotropin) used in stallions

 - Pergolide

-- Ozone

-- Supplying unnaturally high doses of naturally occurring substances (e.g. cobalt and nickel) - Treatment with bisphosphonates in horses younger than 4 years, or bisphosphonates administered in other ways than the drug is approved/registered for.
+- Treatment with bisphosphonates in horses younger than 4 years, or bisphosphonates administered in other ways than the drug is approved/registered for.
 The use of bisphosphonates without a marketing authorization for horses is also prohibited.
-This includes all aminobisphosphonates (e.g. zoledronate, alenodronate, pamidronate).
+This includes all aminobisphosphonates (e.g. zoledronate, alenodronate, pamidronate)